Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Method

 \section{Method}

-For controllable image generation, we introduce ObjectDiffusion, a framework that takes inspirations from two remarkable conditional models GLIGEN \cite{li2023gligen} and ControlNet \cite{zhang2023adding} to seamlessly augment open-source text-to-image generation diffusion models on control layout.
-Concretely, we combine the powerful network architecture of ControlNet with the condition processing and injection techniques proposed in GLIGEN.
-Our conditional layout is the object detection annotations consisting of rectangular boxes that specify the locations of objects on the image and the associated open-ended object text that describe the content inside each of the bounding boxes \cite{yang2023reco}.
-ObjectDiffusion incorporates the grounding information described above with a single image caption to generate high-fidelity images where objects specified by detection labels are rendered in the regions outlined by the bounding boxes.
+We introduce ObjectDiffusion, a model designed for grounded image generation based on object names and their locations.
+ObjectDiffusion draws inspiration from two notable conditional models, GLIGEN \cite{li2023gligen} and ControlNet \cite{zhang2023adding}, to seamlessly condition text-to-image diffusion models using a control layout.
+Specifically, we modify and combine the powerful network architecture of ControlNet with the condition processing and injection techniques proposed in GLIGEN.
+Our grounding layout consists of object detection annotations, where each object is defined by an open-ended text description \cite{yang2023reco}, rather than a label as in conventional object detection tasks, along with a bounding box that specifies the location of the object in the image.
+ObjectDiffusion incorporates the grounding information described above, along with a single image caption, to generate high-fidelity images where objects specified by the entity names are rendered in the regions outlined by the bounding boxes.
 In this section, we explain the control layout and break down the encoding techniques used to process and integrate the condition inputs into the baseline model.
-We represent the overall model architecture and articulate the learning objective.
+We also present the overall model architecture and articulate the learning objective.